 Our family knew Luling as a town one passed through quickly on trips from Austin to the Gulf coast, noticing only banners for the next “watermelon thump” and gaily decorated oil pump jacks.
 Recently it became my unlikely entry point into a visual appreciation of Texas Jewish history and more.

 Edward Shore revisits the history of the Sanctuary Movement in Austin and the legacy of Casa Marianella, an emergency shelter for refugees and asylum seekers in East Austin.
-Since 1986, Casa has sheltered more than six thousands refugees, assisting many to secure housing, jobs, language classes, and support.
+Since 1986, Casa has sheltered more than six thousand refugees, assisting many to secure housing, jobs, language classes, and support.
 The article appeals to UT historians to get involved in defending Austin’s refugee and immigrant community.